 About This web Site

-The Air Force SBIR/STTR web site is operated under the guidance of the Air Force SBIR/STTR Program Manager, located within AFRL headquarters at Wright-Patterson Air Force Base, Ohio.
+This web site is maintained under the guidance of the Air Force SBIR/STTR program manager, located within AFRL headquarters at Wright-Patterson Air Force Base, Ohio.
 We strive to provide current and viable information and resources for our stakeholders and we welcome your feedback.

-The Topic/Award Data Search highlights SBIR/STTR technologies managed by the Air Force, including any SBIR/STTR programs administered by the Air Force for other DoD offices.
-The intent of the Topic/Award Data Search is to provide an electronic forum to facilitate commercialization of SBIR/STTR technologies and the development of partnering arrangements among prime contractors and small businesses, as well as other business-to-business relationships.
+The Topic/Award Data Search is driven by SBIR/STTR technologies managed by the Air Force, including any SBIR/STTR programs administered by the Air Force for other DoD offices.
+The intent of the tool is to provide an electronic forum to facilitate the commercialization of SBIR/STTR technologies and the development of partnering arrangements among prime contractors and small businesses, as well as other business-to-business relationships.

 The Topic/Award Data Search is organized in a relational database format that allows customers to browse award records by firm, DoD technical area, government office, and state.
-In addition, the user can search for keywords or phrases (e.g., "sensor," "heat transfer surface").
-The foundation of the Topic/Award Data Search consists of summary reports, success (impact) stories, and SBIR/STTR award abstracts that are based upon the following distinctions:
+In addition, users can search for keywords or phrases (e.g., "sensor," "heat transfer surface").
+The foundation of the tool consists of summary reports, success stories, and SBIR/STTR award abstracts that are based upon the following distinctions:

-Summary reports are written by small business firms and submitted via the Small Business User Category (Small Business log-in area) for Air Force review and operations security clearance.
+Summary reports are written by small business firms and submitted via the Small Business area of the website (log-in required see below).
 By contrast, a candidate SBIR/STTR success story may be initiated by the small businesses, provided directly by the Air Force Technical Point of Contact, submitted by the respective SBIR/STTR Program Manager, or initiated by another Air Force or DoD office (e.g., a system program office).
-Instructions for submission of summary reports and candidate success stories are posted on the Air Force SBIR/STTR web site.

 Air Force SBIR/STTR web site Membership and Activity